KowalskiPiotr98/ludivault-deploy/README.md

-# ludivault-deploy
-Contains all supported means of deploying Ludivault
+To see a specific way of deploying Ludivault, please check the relevant directory in this repository.